-We hope that offering a complete, residential Basic Programme, over a five-year period, eight months each year, will make Root Institute for Wisdom Culture an attractive place for beginning and more advanced students and practitioners alike.
+We hope that offering a complete, residential Basic Programme, over a five-year period, seven months each year, will make Root Institute for Wisdom Culture an attractive place for beginning and more advanced students and practitioners alike.

 Respect all life: do not intentionally kill any living being, even small insects.

 Respect others' property: do not steal or take anything not freely given.

 Be honest and straightforward: do not lie or intentionally deceive others.

 Be celibate: no sexual activity; this also includes no romantic holding hands, hugging, massages and other physical displays of affection.

 Be alert and mindful*: avoid intoxicants such as alcohol, drugs and cigarettes; we encourage you to stop smoking while here, but if this is impossible, you can smoke outside the gates.

 Be considerate of others' silence: keep silence in the appropriate areas and at all times during residential courses, especially in the meditation hall (gompa) and dormitories; no singing or playing music and, in general, maintain a quiet demeanour while on the property.